What is Agile Development?

 - Scrum Meetings: It is a highly collaborative working style of the team.

-- Due to open interaction with investors and other stakeholders and project management process, the transparent process may be applied by online Agile Project Management tools like Team Foundation Service, Jira, Trello, Kanbanzie, and others.
+- Due to open interaction with investors and other stakeholders and the project management process, the transparent process may be applied by online Agile Project Management tools like Team Foundation Service, Jira, Trello, Kanbanzie, and others.

 To adapt to change and deliver working software as quickly as possible is the overall goal of each Agile method as there are a variety of Agile Software development (or system development ) methodologies including, Kanban, Disciplined Agile Delivery (DAD), Scrum, Adaptive Software Development, Scrumban, Dynamic Systems Development (DSDM), Extreme Programming (XP), Lean Software Development, Feature Driven Development, etc.